Trade between the US and China is so extensive; shipping from China to the US is one of the hottest topics.

 Tax Estimation:

-Estimate the tax liability associated with importing the selected products into the USA.
-Understanding tax implications is crucial for accurate financial planning.
+Estimate the tax liability that will be incurred when those selected products are imported into the USA.
+Understanding the implications of taxes is quite useful for planning finances effectively.

 Incoterms Definition:

-Define the Incoterms governing your shipment.
-Incoterms specify the responsibilities of buyers and sellers regarding transportation, insurance, and customs clearance.
-Choose terms that align with your business needs and risk tolerance.
+Explain the Incoterms that should provide governance over your shipment.
+Incoterms detail where the responsibility of the buyer and seller stands concerning transport, insurance, and customs clearance.
+Choose terms based on your best business operation and one which you feel best addresses your risk tolerance.

 Freight Forwarder Selection: